RL-LBAM/MyProjects/README.md

 # MyProjects
-This is a collection of my project reports.
+Thanks for your visit.
+This is a collection of Zeping Li's project reports.
 The repository of each project's codes and datasets (if have) can be found in the corresponding report.
+Github sometimes does not render the files successfully, you can directly download the files if you are still interested.

 The correspondence between projects and file names is as follows: